getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

     make this up and include a test domain.
 If you use a made-up domain, remember this value because you'll need it again later.
-  - For `<namespace>`, use your own Docker Hub account name or, if you did not build and push your own Docker image, use `rackspace`.
+  - For `<namespace>`, use your own Docker Hub account name or, if you did not build and push your own Docker image, use `carinamarina`.

   You can use the following command to help you replace values in your file: